The Board of Certification of Public Health Inspectors (BoC)

 - Serve as a pilot for the establishment of retiree committees in other health disciplines.

-Bringing together retired environmental public health professionals from all regions of Canada, the committee draws on its members’ past experience and corporate knowledge to fulfill its mandate to provide CIPHI with guidance, assistance, and advice on public health issues.
+Bringing together retired environmental public health professionals from all regions of Canada, the committee draws on its members’ experience and corporate knowledge to fulfill its mandate to provide CIPHI with guidance, assistance, and advice on public health issues.
 In its role as an advisory body, the committee forms working and/or task groups to support CIPHI in addressing the following key aspects relating to public health capacity:

 - The delivery of public health services in times of a public health emergencies.